 Awarded the best hotel in Machu Picchu!
-Sumaq Hotel is located along the beautiful Urubamba River and only 20-minutes drive from Machu Picchu Archaeological Site.
+Sumaq Hotel is located along the beautiful Urubamba River and only a 20-minute drive from Machu Picchu Archaeological Site.
 This 5-star hotel offers comfort, elegance and relaxation in Adean design.
-Free wifi is available, luxurious and spacious rooms, private balconies with mountain views and a superb breakfast is included.
+Free wifi is available, luxurious and spacious rooms, private balconies with mountain views, and a superb breakfast are included.

 Mid Range: Hotel Ferre Machu Picchu

-Hotel Ferre is a 3-star hotel located just 5-minutes walk from the train station.
-The rooms are spacious and cosy with free wifi, private bathroom, mountain and river views and breakfast is included.
+Hotel Ferre is a 3-star hotel located just a 5-minute walk from the train station.
+The rooms are spacious and cozy with free wifi, a private bathroom, mountain, and river views and breakfast is included.
 You can also enjoy the communal sauna and hot tub inside the hotel.

 Budget: Casa Machu Picchu Hostel